Point vortices on the sphere: stability of relative equilibria: Point vortices on the sphere and stability theory

-The second step consists of performing an isotypic decomposition of the symplectic slice $\G$ in order to block diagonalize $d^2H_{\xi}|_{\G}(x_e)$.
+The second ingredient consists of performing an isotypic decomposition of the symplectic slice $\NN$ in order to block diagonalize $\dd^2H_{\xi}|_{\NN}(x_e)$.
 Let $V$ be a finite dimensional representation of a compact Lie group $K$.
 Recall that a $K$ invariant subspace $W\subset V$ of $K$ is said to be \emph{irreducible} if $W$ has no proper $K$ invariant subspaces.
 Since $K$ is compact, $V$ can be expressed as a direct sum of irreducible representations: $V=W_1\oplus\cdots\oplus W_n$.
 In general this is not unique.
 There are a finite number of isomorphism classes of irreducible representations of $K$ in $V$, say $U_1,\dots,U_\ell$.
-Let $V_k$ ($k=1,\dots,\ell$) be the sum of all irreducible representations $W_j\subset V$ such that $W_j$ is isomorphic to $U_k$.
+Let $V_k$ ($k=1,\dots,\ell$) be the sum of all those irreducible representations $W_j$ in the above sum for which $W_j$ is isomorphic to $U_k$.
 Then $V=V_1\oplus\cdots\oplus V_\ell$.
 This decomposition of $V$ is unique and is called the \emph{$K$-isotypic decomposition} of $V$ \cite{Se78}.
 By Schur's Lemma, the matrix of a $K$-equivariant linear map $f:V\to V$ block diagonalizes with respect to a basis $\mathcal{B}=\{\mathcal{B}_1,\dots,\mathcal{B}_l \}$ where $\mathcal{B}_k$ is a basis of $V_k$, each block corresponding to a subspace $V_k$.
 The basis $\mathcal{B}$ is called a \emph{symmetry adapted basis}.
+In this paper, the isotropy group $K$ is a dihedral group, and the corresponding symmetry adapted basis consists of `Fourier modes', defined below.